erdemakkuzu/wallet-service/README.md

 ```

-When you click on the link below, you should be accessing the swagger API documentation.
+By clicking the link below, you should be accessing the swagger API documentation.
 ```bash
 http://localhost:8080/swagger-ui.html
 ```